gerac83/rf_simulator/README.md

 1. Run it on your laptop (this guide), or
 2. Use The Construct Sim (free tier) anywhere on the University's lab machines or in your laptop.

-### Option 1

-The minimum requirements to run the labs in your PC are:
+**Option 1:** The minimum requirements to run the labs in your PC are:

 - At least 4 cores, not logical processors (e.g. an Intel Core 6700 has 4 cores with 8 logical processors)
 - 8Gb in RAM

 Unfortunately, we will not support macOS as virtualisation is close to impossible.
 The solution is to either use [Boot Camp assistant](https://support.apple.com/en-gb/guide/bootcamp-assistant/bcmp173b3bf2/6.1/mac/15.0), install Ubuntu locally or in a USB (see below), or choose option 2.
 We will release each lab materials and handout via the course Moodle page.

-### Option 2

-Just head over [https://app.theconstruct.ai/login] and create an account.
+**Option 2:** Just head over [https://app.theconstruct.ai/login] and create an account.
 Then log in and in the dashboard, type in the search bar *RFLabEnvSetup* to access the `rosject` (`rosject` is what the ConstructSim uses to define projects using ROS).
 According to the RF schedule, we will release the lab handouts each week in the ConstructSim, you will be able to find them using the search bar by typing:

 - *RFLab1* for the first lab in week 2.
 - *RFLab2* for the second lab in week 3.